 Don't Try This at Home Word of the Day:

 "Artery" probably springs to your mind immediately upon seeing this word, and for good reason: it has almost no other companions.
 The root is from a Greek verb meaning "stupefy" — since compression of the carotid artery can lead to a loss of consciousness.

 Friday, February 6th

 Only for the Erudite Word of the Day:

-Wheel this one out only when all other attempts have failed to impress: its synonyms, coeval and contemporaneous are more common ways to denote something of similar age or duration.
+Wheel this one out only when all other attempts have failed to impress: its synonyms, coeval and contemporaneous are more common ways to describe something of similar age or duration.
 The OED's citations stop in the 19th century, but these days lofty writers still slip it in from time to time.

 Saturday, February 7th

 The pre- part of this Latinate verb meaning "deviate from strict truth" can throw you off since we have no "varicate."
 The Latin original meant "act in collusion," or literally, "straddle."
 Its only relative in modern English is the rather obscure divaricate, "branch off."